AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-hello-boot.md

 This is the first article in a series of 2.
 While the original inquiry is answered, still many questions remain:
 1. What if we want to have code larger than 512 bytes?
 2. How do we compile and use a higher-level language like C++ in this pre-os environment?
+3. How did the BIOS create the function to write the characters on screen?
+How do you write code that interacts with devices?
-3. Is A.I. going to take over all software engineering jobs in the next 10 years?
+4. Is A.I. going to take over all software engineering jobs in the next 10 years?

-These first 2 questions and more will be answered in second part of this article series...
+These first 3 questions and more will be answered in second part of this article series...

 # Appendix